The mission of Second Wind is to house and walk with people toward restored lives. We are a not-for-profit organization that provides homes and hope!

 St. John's offers a dormitory-style living arrangement and short- term housing.
 As an emergency shelter, St. John's is designed to meet the crisis housing need in our area.
 Second Wind provides a place for men to learn to be sober and stable in independence and dignity, which takes time.
 The cottages are one room, energy efficient dwellings clustered around the community building, where we have meals, training, meetings, office space, laundry and interface with the wider community.

-Where do we hope each man will be in 5 years?
+Where do we hope each person will be in 5 years?

 We hope residents will be able to move on a less supported environment, and that the relationships formed during their stay at Second Wind will endure.